-If staff are concerned that a child could be at risk of harm they must report to the designated safeguarding lead (DSL) immediately.
+If staff are concerned that a child could be at risk of harm they must report to the designated safeguarding lead (DSL) and in their absence one of the deputies (DDSL) immediately.
 If this is not possible, they should make a direct referral to children's social care.

-What staff should do if they have a concern about honour based abuse (HBA), including FGM and forced marriage
+What staff should do if they have a concern about honour based abuse (HBA), including FGM and forced marriage by the victim or visual evidence) that FGM appears to have been carried out on a girl under 18.
+Those failing to report such cases will face disciplinary sanctions.